bussilab/test-bussilab.github.io/joinus.md

 We are involved in the Master in [Physics of Complex Systems](http://www.pcs.polito.it/educational_tracks/international_track), offering opportunities for internships to students in this program and external undergraduate students.

 - **How to Apply**: Please reach out early to discuss potential projects and timelines.

+---

+## Visits

+We warmly welcome PhD students, post-docs, and senior researchers from other groups who are interested in visiting us for collaborations.
+Our weekly group meetings are fully hybrid, enabling continued collaboration even beyond the duration of the visit.
+If you’re interested in arranging a visit or discussing potential collaboration topics, feel free to [get in touch](mailto:bussi@sissa.it).